Life and death on the seven seas – Captain Gabriel Ahlfort

 The calculation is based on a comparison of Gabriel’s numbers with those in the official archives of the Dutch East India Company back in Holland on the one hand and the numbers noted in the Indonesian Sejarah Nusantara archive of matters relating to the Dutch rule on the other.
 The Indonesian archive is a treasure trove of information from the fort in Batavia, and well worth the effort of seeking out and deciphering the relevant documents written in 18th century Dutch and Malay.
-On 3rd March of that year, for instance, a Chinese messenger had knocked at the door in the Dutch secretariat in Batavia to deliver a letter from Bantam reporting that the Klarabeek had arrived and that assistance had been given to the crew.
+On 3rd March of that year, for instance (according to the Dutch calendar as opposed to the Swedish), a Chinese messenger had knocked at the door in the Dutch secretariat in Batavia to deliver a letter from Bantam reporting that the Klarabeek had arrived and that assistance had been given to the crew.

 3e do. ontfang van een Bantam brief toe tot Communicatie dat Clarabeek an de Straat van Zunda was g'arriveert.

-Two days later, the fort secretary registered their arrival in Batavia, apparently a week after the event actually took place.
+Two days later, the fort secretary registered their arrival in Batavia.

 aankomst ter rheede Batavia van de schepen Clarabeek en de Windhond uijt Nederland